 Do you want to move entirely to the cloud?

 This decision is not black and white, however with Better Online the majority of your data and applications will be in the cloud.
-We migrate your email, contact and calendar data across to Office 365 for free.
-Couple this with OneDrive and SharePoint services and you have a streamlined destination for your personal and company files accompanied by an intranet, while Skype for Business eliminates the need for an onsite conferencing system.
+We migrate your email, contact and calendar data across to Microsoft 365 for free.
+Couple this with OneDrive and SharePoint services and you have a streamlined destination for your personal and company files accompanied by an intranet, while Microsoft Teams eliminates the need for an onsite conferencing system.

 How do I ensure the security of my data as I make the switch?